cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 have not observed a reduction in redundancy due to a lower interval.
 Most likely due to the fact that, regardless of the interval, it takes a certain amount of time for the information to propagate through the network.

-- `mempool.target_redundancy: float`: Set to `0.5`.
+- `mempool.target_redundancy: float`: Set to `1`.
 The redundancy level that the gossip protocol should aim to achieve.
-An acceptable value, based on our tests was also `1`.
-While still having, for each unique transaction, one duplicate, the number of transaction messages in the system was significantly lower.
+An acceptable value, based on our tests was also `0,5`.
+While still having, for each unique transaction, one duplicate, the number of transaction messages in the system was significantly lower and we did not see a great benefit in using `0.5` over `1`.
+Therefore we set the default to a safer value in terms of resilience to attacks.

  Overall increasing this value above `2` would lead to too many duplicates without an improvement in the tolerance of the system to byzantine attacks.

 The third parameter defines the bounds of acceptable redundancy levels:
 - `TargetRedundancyDeltaPercent: float`: Set to `0.1` (10%).
 It defines the bounds